spyder-ide/spyder-docs/doc/onlinehelp.rst

 Toolbar items
 =============

-Just like in a web browser, the forward and back buttons (top left, left and right arrows) move through the pages you have visited, and the home button (house icon, top left) returns you to the module index.
+Just like in a web browser, the forward and back buttons move through the pages you have visited, and the home button (house icon) returns you to the module index.

 .. image:: images/online_help/online-help-navigation.gif
    :alt: Spyder Online Help pane showing navigation with arrows